mtszkarbowiak/ktl/README.md

 # GameDev Fundamentals Library

 > Note: This library is very work-in-progress.
 Originally, it was supposed to be only a proof-of-concept.
-Adding the features and stability have higher priority than performance.
+Features and stability currently take priority over performance.
 When the library has all the features, specific benchmarks will be added.

-> Note: For examples of usage, see the test directory.
-It contains examples of example [collections](Tests/RingTests.cpp) or [queries](Tests/QueryingTests.cpp).
+> Note: For examples of usage, see the test directory: [collections](Tests/RingTests.cpp), [queries](Tests/QueryingTests.cpp), etc.

 ## I. State of Features